This webpage is updated as information and resources become available. Last updated August 30, 2022.

 Find a Lab-confirmed Test Site Near You

 Getting vaccinated is the most effective way to beat COVID!
-Anyone age 5 and older is eligible to receive the vaccine.
-Help us have a safe and open 2021-22 school year by getting vaccinated now!
+Anyone age 6 months and older is eligible to receive the vaccine.
 Information about local vaccination locations is available on the Columbia County Department of Health website.

-If parents run into technical difficulties while trying to access learning resources from home, we ask that you send an email to our Information Technology Department at firstname.lastname@example.org .
+If parents run into technical difficulties while trying to access learning resources from home, we ask that you send an email to our Information Technology Department at firstname.lastname@example.org.
 If you do not have access to the Internet or a device for your child to use the learning resources, we may be able to help.
-Please contact the IT office at 518.392.2400 extension 4041, or by email at email@example.com.
+Please contact the IT office at 518.392.2400 extension 4041.

 About Coronavirus (COVID-19)

 2019 coronavirus disease (COVID-19) is a respiratory disease that can lead to fever, coughing, trouble breathing and/or shortness of breath.
 While the majority of cases lead to mild symptoms, there can be life-threatening cases, especially among older adults and those who have serious chronic medical conditions like heart disease, diabetes and lung disease.
 The virus is spread through airborne droplets released into the air when an infected person breaths, talks, coughs, or sneezes, by close contact with an infected individual, or by touching a surface contaminated with the virus and then touching your mouth, nose, or eyes.
-As of December 2021, the more highly-infectious omicron variant has been the predominant strain in the United States and has increased the transmissibility of the virus dramatically, including among children.
+As of summer 2022, the more highly-infectious BA.5 omicron variant has been the predominant strain in the United States.

 COVID-19 affects different people in different ways.
 Infected people have had a wide range of symptoms reported – from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19: